jqwik-team/jqwik/BACKLOG.md

 - Check arbitrary providers for numbers that @Range annotations fit, e.g.
   `@IntRange @ForAll long aNumber` should result in a warning

-- Create different types for wildcards and type variables e.g. Choose between a given set of types

 - Allow generation for wildcards and type variables with bounds

 - Optionally report for each property which arbitraries are used.